Contact structures and Beltrami fields on the torus and the sphere: Acknowledgments

 \section{Acknowledgments}

-The authors are extremely grateful to John Etnyre, Rafal Komendarczyk and Patrick Massot for their very useful remarks and suggestions on a previous version of the manuscript.
+The authors are extremely grateful to John Etnyre, Rafal Komendarczyk and Patrick Massot for their very useful remarks and suggestions on a previous version of the manuscript and to Willi Kepplinger for pointing out to us an imprecision in the former statement of Proposition \ref{gencont}.
 D.P.-S. was supported by the grants MTM PID2019-106715GB-C21 (MICINN) and Europa Excelencia EUR2019-103821 (MCIU).
 This work was partially supported by the ICMAT--Severo Ochoa grant CEX2019-000904-S.